apache/ignite/README.md

 ## What is Apache Ignite?

-[Apache Ignite][apache-ignite-homepage] is a horizontally scalable, fault-tolerant distributed in-memory computing platform for building real-time applications that can process terabytes of data with in-memory speed.
+Apache Ignite is a horizontally scalable, fault-tolerant distributed in-memory computing platform for building real-time applications that can process terabytes of data with in-memory speed.

 <p align="center">
     <a href="https://ignite.apache.org">